yeddyboi/arceustest1/README.md

 # Arceus
-i think this is a botnet ...
+think this was supposed to be a botnet

 but i have no idea how it works